schmidsi/token-math/README.md

 - [x] add/subtract (check if same tokens)
 - [ ] getPriceChange(): Number
 - [ ] Folder structure: Maybe overkill with all reexports.
 Better: Classes as default exports (for convenience), functions with deep export

+## Questions

+- Make the OO interface an own package?